Dwivedi07/Mechatronics_GordonBotsy/README.md

 # Checkoff Code Repository

 This repository contains the final code for the Mechatronics_GordonBotsy project.
-The main `.ino` file, `checkoffcode.ino`, handles all state bifurcations and checks conditions within each module, including motor control, beacon detection, and sensor readings.
+The main `.ino` file, `gordonrocks.ino`, handles all state bifurcations and checks conditions within each module, including motor control, beacon detection, and sensor readings.

 ## Repository Structure